Azure/azure-functions-on-container-apps/common/Prerequisite - Create Function App on Container Apps .md

-# Prerequisites: Create Azure Functions on Azure Container Apps
+# Prerequisites Steps: Create Azure Functions on Azure Container Apps

 This article guides you through setting up the essential Azure resources needed to host Azure Functions on Azure Container Apps.
 You'll create an Azure Container Apps Environment (which provides the compute infrastructure) and an Azure Storage Account (required for function triggers and logging).